EdgarQuinones/Learn-Nmap/README.md

 * Run **Nmap** and save raw results
 * Use **AI** to create `report.md`
-* Print a color-coded summary to the terminal
+* Print a structured summary to the terminal

 ---